-Here’s a little guide to what to look out for:
+Here’s a little guide on what to look out for...

 Kimmi Makes